 The phrase summer camp typically brings to mind campfire singalongs, canoe portaging and skit nights.
 For Tilda Shalof, who has spent her past six summers as a camp nurse in Ontario’s cottage country, those memories include a hand severed by a meat cleaver, viral vomit-spewing, kids off their ADHD meds, counsellors requesting a morning-after pill, and hovering parents.
-She tells all in Camp Nurse: My Adventures atf Summer Camp, published this week.
+She tells all in Camp Nurse: My Adventures atf Summer Camp.
 The book, less exposé than fond remembrance, provides a rare fly-on-the-infirmary-wall view of a Canadian rite of passage—as well as a postcard of modern childhood.

 Shalof has chronicled the dramas of nursing before in her acclaimed A Nurse’s Story and The Making of a Nurse.
 Still, her 23 years tending to the critically ill in Toronto General Hospital’s intensive care unit didn’t prepare her for the quirky challenges of camp nursing, which range from wilderness seizures to homesick hearts.